Scriptease-Automation/wazuh/README.md

 Wazuh installer for Ubuntu, Debian, CentOS, RHEL and OpenSUSE.

-This script lets you set up your own Waazuh server in a couple of minutes, using your desired parameters.
+This script lets you set up your own Wazuh server in a couple of minutes, using your desired parameters.
 It is designed to be as user-friendly as possible, requiring minimum experience.